 After the busy Christmas and January seasons, Valentine’s Day is a welcome opportunity to increase sales for the nation’s retailers.
-With an estimated £1.6 billion spent on gifts and treats, it’s a not-to-be-missed event.
+With an estimated £1.6bn spent on gifts and treats, it’s a not-to-be-missed event.
 Sage Business Expert Jeremy Corner shares his top five tips to make the most of the romance-inspired sales bonanza.

 1. Put some love into your window display